 - Super Mario Odyssey (Holiday 2017) - This is what you've been waiting for, a brand new full-length Mario game.
 Mario will visit unknown counties, and based on short clips from Nintendo, he will have new abilities including a hat throw, animal riding and more.

-- 1,2 Switch (March 3, 2017) - A multiplayer quick-draw game that seeks to capitalize on the Joy-Cons various features.
+- 1,2 Switch (March 3, 2017) - A multiplayer party game collection that show of the powers of the Joy-Cons various features.

 - Arms (Spring 2017) - A new boxing game with active motion-based controls.